Changing lives Through...

 Since October 2014, a bilingual representative of the Westchester County Department of Health has been on site at El Centro one full day a week to offer our clients free assistance in completing the application paperwork for the Affordable Care Program.
-46 clients were assisted onsite until March 2020.
-From April to December, our clients were assisted via telephone to ensure safety for both our clients and the Westchester County Health Department Navigator.
+23 clients were assisted in 2021.
+Our clients were assisted via telephone to ensure safety for both our clients and the Westchester County Health Department Navigator.

-On December 5, 2019, El Centro Hispano welcomed Robin Bikkal to its Legal Assistance Program, where she has been providing legal advice on immigration issues every Thursday at 2:00pm.
-88 clients were assisted in 2020.
+Since December, 2019, Robin Bikkal has been the head of our Legal Assistance Program, where she has been providing legal advice on immigration issues every Thursday starting at 12:00pm.
+In total, 156 clients were assisted in 2021.

 Because of its closeness to and knowledge of the Hispanic community, El Centro Hispano has been called upon since its inception in 1974 by many agencies and organizations in the City of White Plains to communicate and disseminate important information or publications to the local Hispanic population.

-At the height of the pandemic, El Centro Hispano’s social media pages were essential in spreading the wordabout important COVID-19 relief programs, food distributions, and health information from the City of White Plains and Westchester County.
+El Centro Hispano’s social media pages and food distribution continue to be essential in spreading the word about important COVID-19 relief programs, COVID-19 vaccine clinics, food distributions, and health information from the City of White Plains and Westchester County.